 The Settlement Agreements were approved by the United States Bankruptcy Court for the Southern District of New York on May 27, 2014, and preliminarily approved, on the record in open court, by the District Court on July 1, 2014.
 The Settlement Agreement between the Company and the class of direct purchasers received the final approval of the District Court on December 3, 2014.
 The Settlement Agreement between the Company and the class of auto dealers received the final approval of the District Court on December 7, 2015.
-The Settlement Agreement between the Company and the class of end-payor purchasers remains subject to the final approval of the District Court, which will be decided following the provision of notice to purported class members and a hearing to confirm the fairness of the settlement.
+The Settlement Agreement between the Company and the class of end-payor purchasers received the final approval of the District Court on June 20, 2016.